victordomingos/Count-files/README.md

 `countfiles --file-extension . ~/Documents`

+Recursively searching all files with extension or without it, in a given directory:
+(similar to searching recursively for any files, but the result is a list with paths)

+`countfiles -fe ..  ~/Documents`
+`countfiles --file-extension .. ~/Documents`

 ## Installation and dependencies:

 The current development version can be installed with `pip install -e`, followed by the path to the main project directory (the same directory that has the `setup.py` file).
 To run this application, you need to have a working Python 3.6+ instalation.
 We try to keep the external dependencies at a minimum, in order to keep compatibility with different plataforms, including Pythonista on iOS.
 At this moment, we require: